Looking for a free app to track

 Large piece (50 grams) | 115 | 230 | 344 | 459 |

 One medium piece (40 grams) of paneer dosa has 96 kcal.
 It contains 55% carbohydrates, 13.5% protein, and 32% fat.
 Paneer dosa is a good source of protein, beta carotene, and an excellent source of lutein.
-It even helps strengthens bones and muscles.
+It even helps strengthen bones and muscles.

 Calories in paneer dosa depend on their serving size or quantity in grams and recipe.
 Here is a table of how calories increase with serving size and the number of dosas.